Plitvice Lakes National Park

 6–8 hours

-For those wanting the complete Plitvice experience.
+For those who want the complete Plitvice experience.
 Explore hidden corners and enjoy the park at a leisurely pace.

 Easy & Accessible Trails